Dynamics 365 Field Service: The Enterprise Guide to Implementation, Scheduling Optimization, and AI-Powered Service

 Work Order Types and Incident Types

-Work Order Types categorize the nature of the work: installation, repair, preventive maintenance, or inspection.
-Incident Types are pre-configured templates that auto-populate service tasks, products, skills, and estimated duration when a work order is created.
+Incident Types are ready-made templates.
+They automatically fill in service tasks, products, skills, and estimated duration when a work order is created.

 Agreements for Recurring Service